 You do not need to precertify a maternity admission for a routine delivery.
-However, if your medical condition requires you to stay more than 48 hours after a routine delivery or 96 hours after a cesarean section, then you, your representative, your physician or the hospital must contact us for precertification of additional days.
+However, if your medical condition requires you to be confined for more than 3 days for routine delivery or 5 days for a cesarean section, then you, your representative, your physician or the hospital must contact us for precertification of additional days.
 Further, if your baby stays after you are discharged, you, your representative, your physician or the hospital must contact us for precertification of additional days for your baby.